Part reality - part life-calling - and part rock & roll fantasy.

 I am a Rocker 4 PEACE –

-a rockaholix who is healing by allowing the force of ROCK to heal me, my life, and all those around me.
+to heal me, my life, and all those around me.

 Long Live ROCK!